 Sakura flowers—the renowned cherry blossom—have always held a very prominent place within Japanese culture.
 As the symbol of beauty as well as mortality, the philosophy of the pale blossoms could, and does, fill volumes upon volumes of books.
 And these books could be filled with the stories behind the sakura flowers themselves.

 There is a man who has his very own thoughts about the phenomenon of the annual cherry blossom.
-Following his father’s footsteps, Terumi Takaoka cultivates his own variety of the tree—and sends seedlings all over the world, as a symbol of peace and friendship between nations.
-This particular cherry blossom variety is called Yoko, which means “sunlight.”
-The following is the story behind it.
+Following his father’s footsteps, Terumi Takaoka cultivates his own variety of the tree—and sends seedlings all over the world, as symbols of peace and friendship between nations.
+This particular sakura flower variety is called Yoko, which means “sunlight.”
+This is the story behind this legendary beauty.

 A Wartime Promise: “Let’s meet again, at the cherry tree”

-There was a huge cherry tree in the school’s garden and Masaaki told his pupils to make it their goal to return to this very tree.
+There was a giant cherry tree in the school’s garden and Masaaki told his pupils to make it their goal to return to this very tree.
 War raged on and in the end, not even half of the students from his former class made it back.

 A Resilient Crossbreed: Creating a New Cherry Tree

 After a lot of trial and error, Masaaki Takaoka was on the verge of giving up.
 It seemed impossible to create such a resilient crossbreed.
-Just as he was about to give up, he remembered the promise that he made to his students—to meet again under the cherry blossom.
+And yet, just as he was about to give up, he remembered the promise that he made to his students—to meet again under the sakura flowers.

 It inherited the ability to brave hot and dry climates from the Taiwan Cherry while the Amagi-yoshino makes it resilient in windy and cold weather.
-This way, the Yoko trees can mourn for his lost students all over the world, no matter where it is planted.
+This way, the Yoko trees can mourn for his lost students all over the world, no matter where they are planted.

 From Battles to Petals, War to Peace